fetchrobotics/docs/source/ps4.rst

 ---------------------------------------

-To enable the PS4 controller inputs to move the robot, a param needs to be set in /etc/ros/melodic/robot.launch.
+To enable the PS4 controller inputs to move the robot, a param needs to be set in /etc/ros/noetic/robot.launch.

-If your robot is using a robot.launch file that you restored after installing ROS Melodic, you may need to make the following modification to your robot.launch file to add the ps4 param::
+If your robot is using a robot.launch file that you restored after installing ROS Noetic, you may need to make the following modification to your robot.launch file to add the ps4 param::

   - <include file="$(find freight_bringup)/launch/include/teleop.launch.xml" />